 10. Thank you for not making me walk through crowds or go on chair lifts.
 Thank you for letting me try out four tables in a restaurant before I find the right one.

 [Free Download: Manage ADHD’s Impact on Your Relationship]

 11. Thank you for shutting off the late news at night so I don’t have to go to bed with frightening visions in my head.

 12. Thank you for being quiet when I’m loud.
 For being calm, when I’m going crazy.

-13. Thank you being a “grounded” reality to balance out my delusional visions.
-And thank you for recognizing when my delusional visions are actually helpful and contain truly great ideas.
+13. Thank you being a “grounded” reality to balance out my fantastical visions.
+And thank you for recognizing when my visions are actually helpful and contain truly great ideas.

 14. Thank you for being my rock (more like a boulder) to lean on when I just want to sit down and cry because I am overwhelmed and can’t carry the burden alone.

-15. Thank you for giving me your silent “everything is going to be fine” look when my heart is pounding fast and my mind is battling a panuc attack.
+15. Thank you for giving me your silent “everything is going to be fine” look when my heart is pounding fast and my mind is battling a panic attack.
 Sometimes words are unnecessary.

 16. Thank you for believing in me when I don’t.
 I can accomplish great things.
 I can do what I don’t believe I can, with your help.

-17. Thank you for choosing me to be your wife.
+17. Thank you for choosing me in marriage.
 I bring you impulsive moments, laughter, and a perspective you would never see without my vision.
 Thank you for letting me be in charge of the 4 Fs: family, feelings, food, and fun.